Matthias Church: Pulpit

 The first recorded pulpit was erected in 1693 after the reconversion of the building from mosque to church under the ownership of the Jesuits.
 Nothing is known about its appearance.
 A new Baroque pulpit was installed in 1769 by Countess Erzsébet Berényi, the owner of the Zichy estate of Óbuda.
 This was probably made by Károly Bebo, the stewart and sculptor of the estate who made several high-quality Baroque pulpits in the region, including those in the parish church of Óbuda and the Trinitarian church of Kiscell.
 His work in the Matthias Church was recorded by a lithograph of Gusztáv Zombory (1857) and the only surviving photograph of the interior of the church before its extensive reconstruction.

 Bebo's lost work should have been a fine example of Central-European Baroque wood carving.
 The pulpit itself was decorated with reliefs and two statues of prophets (perhaps Moses and Aaron) and two angels sitting on its ledge.
 The canopy of the abat-voix was supported by two flying angels.
 There was a statue of the Risen Christ on the top surrounded with cherubs.
 The old pulpit was demolished by Frigyes Schulek immediately after the closure of the church in 1876 at the start of the long reconstruction.
 Only two figures of flying cherubs survived, which were probably parts of the structure, the first one in the Hungarian National Gallery and the other in the collection of the parish church.

-Church Bells
+Church bells

 Today the church has 7 bells.
 Six of them are located in the bell tower and the last damaged bell hangs in the cavalry tower.
 Three of the tower's bells are historic bells (from years 1723, 1724 and 1891).
-The church got four new bells in 2010, then the Szt.
-Károly bell sound correction took place.
+The church received four new bells in 2010, and at that time the St. Károly bell sound correction took place.